-Along with establishing a place to work, you need to set up your work systems, one of the most important of which is billing and accounts receivable.
+Along with establishing a place to work, you need to set up your work systems.
+One of the most important systems is billing and accounts receivable.
 There are many computer-based and online accounting/bookkeeping tools you can use.
 Don’t forget to consider your payment policies, such as when payment is due and any penalties for late payment.

 Day 11: Create Logos, Fliers, Biz Cards, etc